 In case you want to explore Kampala in a new way, try to combine danger and tourism.
-If you want also to try that then check my boda boda tour around Kampala.
-There is nothing dangerous in Uganda traveling on a boda in the city, but the more dangerous it’s the more interesting and memorable its.
+If you want also to try that then check out my Boda Boda tour around Kampala.
+There is nothing dangerous in Uganda traveling on a boda in the city, but the more dangerous it’s the more interesting and memorable it’s.

-My Kampala boda boda tour begun a bit late because of the morning downpour and even my boda driver delayed a bit due to much traffic jam, finally around 10am he reached my hotel and I started my adventure through the city, chose to do somewhat of a dense version of the tour.
-This incorporated a visit to the 2 main churches of Kampala – Namirembe (Protestant) and Rubaga (Catholic) – on their individual hills where we were told about Uganda’s history from the first Kabaka (Buganda King) to present day, a visit to the Gadaffi Mosque in Old Kampala, (bragging some the best views of Kampala city from its minaret).
+My Kampala boda boda tour began a bit late because of the morning downpour and even my boda driver was delayed a bit due to a traffic jam, finally, around 10 am he reached my hotel and I started my adventure through the city, chose to do somewhat of a dense version of the tour.
+This incorporated a visit to the 2 main churches of Kampala – Namirembe (Protestant) and Rubaga (Catholic) – on their individual hills where we were told about Uganda’s history from the first Kabaka (Buganda King) to the present day, a visit to the Gadaffi Mosque in Old Kampala, (bragging some the best views of Kampala city from its minaret).

-Using a boda to explore Kampala is such a risky thing due to the many accidents involve in, but more interesting, cheap and easy in the way that a boda can transport you from one tourist site to another in Kampala for example from Kabaka’s palace to Namugongo Martyrs Shrine at around 8000/= in just 30minutes, which can cost you around 50000/= with a taxicab and take you something like 2hours to pass through the traffic jam in the city center.
+Using a boda to explore Kampala is such a risky thing due to the many accidents involve, but more interesting, cheap, and easy in the way that a boda can transport you from one tourist site to another in Kampala for example from Kabaka’s palace to Namugongo Martyrs Shrine at around 8000/= in just 30minutes, which can cost you around 50000/= with a taxicab and take you something like 2hours to pass through the traffic jam in the city center.

-From there I moved to the city center to have a walk around as I experience how the Ugandan enjoy their city, the boda guy parked the motorcycle at the petrol station and he moved with me through downtown as he explains to me what is going on where ever we reached.
-We visit places like Kisenyi where there a market that sells everything, Kibuubo most notable for businessmen, the old and new taxi park and lastly we visited the Owino and Nakasero market where we spend a lot of time because of the many people there.
+From there I moved to the city center to have a walk around as I experience how the Ugandans enjoy their city, the Boda guy parked the motorcycle at the petrol station and he moved with me downtown as he explains to me what is going on where ever we reached.
+We visit places like Kisenyi where there is a market that sells everything, Kibuubo most notable for businessmen, the old and new taxi park and lastly, we visited the Owino and Nakasero markets where we spend a lot of time because of the many people there.

-From there I was very tired and we just moved back to the hotel to have some rest and in the next morning, this time the driver picked me in time at around 7:00am and we transferred to visit the Bahai Temple (the only one of its kind in Africa) encompassed by what is most likely the best green space in the city.
+From there I was very tired and we just moved back to the hotel to have some rest and in the next morning, this time the driver picked me up in time at around 7:00 am and we transferred to visit the Bahai Temple (the only one of its kind in Africa) encompassed by what is most likely the best green space in the city.

 Furthermore, you can likewise take a night tour through Kampala which, as far as I could gather, included going out partying like Ugandan.